spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-install-spryker-in-aws-environment.md

 ![Connection instructions](https://spryker.s3.eu-central-1.amazonaws.com/docs/Tutorials/HowTos/Spryker+AWS+Installation/connection-instructions.png)

-## Installing Additional Software
+## Installing additional software

 You need to install and configure additional software to install Spryker in AWS.
 Follow the guidelines below for instructions.

-### System Tools Installation
+### System tools installation

-To install the system toools, do the following:
+To install the system tools, do the following:

 1. Configure additional repositories: